 SonarSource is founded in November 2008 to accelerate development and adoption of the open source Sonar platform.
 Initial effort is put on making the platform enterprise-ready, adding ground-breaking features such as an API to develop plugin, a built-in access rights mechanism, custom dashboards, hotspots, time machine. . .

 SonarSource starts to develop its commercial offering on top of open source Sonar platform.

-SonarSource releases its first commercial plugin, Views, for projects portfolio management, with ground-breaking features like a project dashboard, hotspots, a time machine, and code drilldown.
-At the same time, the SonarQube platform was honored at the Open World Forum 2009 for being one of the most original projects in terms of innovation, quality of execution and potential for value creation.
+SonarSource releases its first commercial plugin, Views for projects portfolio management.
+This will be quickly followed by the release of more commercial plugins such as COBOL, VB6, SQALE… At the same time, the Sonar platform was honored at the Open World Forum 2009 for being one of the most original projects in terms of innovation, quality of execution and potential for value creation.

-By March 2010, SonarSource was beginning to see both community enterprise acceptance of the SonarQube platform, which was now being downloaded more than 2,000 times a month.
-In May 2010, SonarSource released COBOL and Visual Basic plugins for the SonarQube platform, followed a few months later by a SQALE plugin.
-The company had also grown in size and, thanks to the success of both the SonarQube platform and its commercial offerings, was able to raise the pace of research and development.
-The results were seen in the release of the C# plugin (June 2011) and the PL/SQL plugin (September 2011).
+The company grows in size and, thanks to the success of both the Sonar platform and its commercial offerings, is able to raise the pace of research and development.
+The results are seen in the release of the C# plugin (June 2011) and the PL/SQL plugin (September 2011).

 SonarSource adds commercial editions to its offering, going for enterprise market and the platform is renamed SonarQube.

 Based on customer feedback, SonarSource decides to introduce Editions into its commercial offering to respond to the needs of larger companies.
 At the same time, the platform gets renamed to SonarQube to develop the brand and make sure it can be protected across the world.